Skip to main content

 Use cases are evaluated

 Each enabled use case runs on a schedule over its declared time window.
-A rule counts matching events per entity (consumer, session, IP, app, route, or provider) and fires when it crosses the rule’s threshold.
+A rule counts matching events per entity (consumer, session, app/gateway/collector, route, or provider) and fires when it crosses the rule’s threshold.

 3